-Mailbird currently doesn’t allow users to schedule the sending of emails, which would be a nice touch, but it does allow you to configure an ‘Undo’ window of up to 30 seconds where you can cancel the sending of an email.
-It’s always embarrassing to compose an email and forget the attachment until a second after you hit send, but the Undo option will help to save you from yourself.
+Another handy feature that you may recognize from Gmail is that you can configure an ‘Undo’ window of up to 30 seconds when you can cancel the sending of an email.
+It’s always embarrassing to compose an email and forget the attachment until a second or two after you hit Send, but the Undo option will help to save you from yourself.

-Despite this lack of interest in search, Mailbird developers included a unique tool I haven’t run into before: a speed reader.
-A quick keyboard shortcut enables the feature, and the email is broken down into single words that flash in place.
-Most of my emails are quite short, so I don’t get much value from it personally, but if you have a contact who frequently writes you walls of text, you may find a way to scale them quickly.
+Mailbird developers have also included a unique tool that I haven’t run into before: a speed reader feature.
+A quick keyboard shortcut enables the feature, and the email you’re reading is broken down into single words that flash in place.
+Most of my emails are quite short, so I don’t get much value from speed-reading them, but if you have a contact who frequently writes you walls of text, you may find a way to scale them quickly.

 While it’s a cool idea, it also feels like it could use some work.
-It can only be used for single messages and not for entire conversation threads, which seems like a real missed opportunity as it would allow users to quickly catch up on group email threads they’ve missed.
-It would also be nice if it was able to handle HTML messages a bit better, and ignore signatures.
+It can only be used for single messages and not for entire conversation threads, which seems like a real missed opportunity as it would allow users to catch up quickly on group email threads they’ve missed.
+It would also be nice if it were able to handle HTML messages a bit better and ignore signatures.

 By default, Mailbird’s various integrations are hidden, but it’s easy enough to enable them by visiting the Add-ons section in the bottom left corner of the window.
 In effect, this turns Mailbird into a one-stop shop for handling all of your organizational tasks.

-You’re presented with a long list of potential integrations, from the typical Google services shown above to WeChat, Slack, Asana, Facebook, Dropbox, Wunderlist and more.
+You’re presented with a long list of potential integrations, from the new ChatGPT to the popular Google services to WeChat, Slack, Asana, Facebook, Dropbox, Wunderlist, and more.
 I’m not entirely sure if it’s really a good idea for productivity to have access to your social media right within your email client, but I suppose anyone who works with social platforms professionally could make a case for it.

 eM Client (Mac / Windows)

 eM Client is also a very user-friendly email client, with a couple of features that Mailbird is lacking – most notably, excellent search and filter features.
 It doesn’t offer any additional app integrations, but it’s also far more customizable than Mailbird.
-You can read my full eM Client review here, and you can read my direct feature comparison between eM Client and Mailbird here.
+You can read my full comparison of eM Client vs Mailbird here.